Should You Exercise During Ramadan?

 - Fasting starts at sunrise and ends at sunset.

-- It is practised by all adult Muslims who are healthy enough to do so.
+- It is practised by all healthy, adult Muslims (except pregnant women).

 Times and Dates